-Erik returned to KWQC after spending 4 years in the city where he grew up.
-From early 2007 to March of 2011 Erik was the weekend meteorologist at KMSP-TV in Minneapolis.
+Erik returned to KWQC in 2011 after spending 4 years in Minneapolis/St. Paul as the weekend meteorologist at KMSP-TV.
 Before that, he spent 13 years here at KWQC.
-Erik is thrilled to be back in the QCA.

 Erik studied Meteorology and Broadcasting at Arizona State University and is a proud Sun Devil.
-Outside of his first year forecasting in the desert at KPNX in Phoenix, Erik has had a Midwestern career with stops in Traverse City, Michigan and Mason City, Iowa.
-Growing up in Minnesota Erik is a HUGE hockey fan and loves to follow the Mallards.
-In the warmer months you’ll find him at as many River Bandits games as he can fit in.
-When he’s actually participating in sports he’s either playing golf or running, or on the water in his sea kayak – although you’re more likely to see him doing this on Lake Michigan or Lake Superior!
+Outside of his first year forecasting in the desert at KPNX in Phoenix, Erik has had a Midwestern career with stops in Traverse City, Michigan and Mason City, Iowa before heading to the Quad Cities.
+Growing up in Minnesota Erik is a HUGE hockey fan and loves to follow the Storm.
+In the warmer months you’ll find him at as many River Bandits or Lumber Kings games as he can fit in.
+Erik’s hobbies include woodworking, soap making and cooking.
+Outdoors He enjoys golfing and Nordic walking.
+He LOVES kayaking and is a certified kayaking instructor.
+While he enjoys setting sail on our local lakes and rivers you’re more likely to find him paddling on Lake Michigan or Lake Superior!
 Erik has 3 Quad Cities Marathons under his belt and numerous Bix 7s.
 Other outdoor endeavors include doing anything from flying kites to road-tripping.
 Don’t be surprised if Erik drives in to your town on any given weekend in his pride and joy: a red 1987 Porsche 924S He calls “The Chili Pepper”.

 Erik enjoys speaking to school kids about weather and entertaining community groups with talks about weather, television, and his favorite subject: Erik Maitland!
-Thankfully, he’s kept humble by his daughter Eryn and his cats, named Puppy, Kobi, and Rupert!
+Thankfully, he’s kept humble by his daughter Eryn and his cats, named Puppy, Rupert, and Barnaby!